 Dynamic hip screw is used in fixation of proximal hip fractures mainly intertrochanteric fractures but can also be used in selected cases of fractures of the femoral neck and subtrochanteric fractures.

 The implant is most commonly used in adults.
 A pediatric dynamic hip screw is also available for use in selected cases of pediatric hip fractures.

 To understand the principle of fixation behind dynamic hip screw, we need to go to their history of development.

-These angled blade plates had a fixed angle to match the neck shaft angle.
-One part of these plates was inserted into lateral cortex of proximal femur and pass along the neck to take final purchase in the head.
+These angled blade plates had a fixed angle to match the neck-shaft angle.
+One part of these plates was inserted into the lateral cortex of proximal femur and pass along the neck to take final purchase in the head.

 The distal part was fixed to the femoral shaft by screws.

 Apart from other issues like a failure of purchase and frequent need for osteotomies to accommodate the plate, a major concern was that these plates did not allow any compression across the fracture site as the rigid unibody assembly did not allow any movement.